conda/conda-build/docs/source/user-guide/environment-variables.rst

        is installed only in the host prefix when it is listed as a host requirement.
    * - PY3K
-     - ``1`` when Python 3 is installed in the build prefix, otherwise ``0``.
+     - ``1`` when Python 3 is installed in the host prefix, otherwise ``0``.
    * - R
-     - Path to the R executable in the build prefix.
-R is only installed in the build prefix when it is listed as a build requirement.
+     - Path to the R executable in the host prefix.
+R is only installed in the host prefix when it is listed as a build requirement.
    * - RECIPE_DIR
      - Directory of the recipe.